lbrenman/ai-stockquote-fh/readme.md

 }
 ```

-Should return 204 on bad sysmbol
+Returns 204 on bad symbol and 500 on Finnhub API call error

 ## Watchlist